cknoll/git-voting/README.md

 1. User $k receives two encrypted emails, one via S1a, the other via S1b, each sent and signed by S2.
 They combine the blocks and decrypt it with their own private key.
 Thus the user obtains a VAT and a CT-A.
 1. User $k clones the GR and makes an anonymous commit with a new text file (votes/$VAT) containing "$VOTING_CONTENT".
 The VAT ist unique and can be used as filename.
 The CT-A might be used later.
 1. User $k pushes this commit over an anonymous connection (via tor) to the incoming branch of GR.
+    - Alternatively, they could send a patch to GR via an encrypted anonymized email.
 1. S{1a,1b,2} confirms that the commit contains a valid pVAT from its pVAT{1a,1b,2}-list and pushes it to the `confirmed-pVAT{1a,1b,2}` branch (one after another).
 1. GR confirms that the other servers have confirmed the VAT and pushes the commit to the `main` branch.
 1. User $k updates their version of the repo (`git pull`) and checks that their vote is correctly represented in the `main` branch.